 Injured While Using a Citi Bike?

 If you or someone you know has been injured while using Citi Bike or an e-bike, e-moped, or e-scooter device, you need an attorney by your side in order to ensure that you recover physically and financially.
-At The Law Firm of Davidoff & Associates, our Citi Bike accident attorneys have been assisting those injured across Queens and all boroughs of NYC for decades.
+At Davidoff Law, our Citi Bike accident attorneys have been assisting those injured across Queens and all boroughs of NYC for decades.

 You can be confident knowing that your case is in our hands and we will do everything in our power to obtain a favorable outcome on our behalf.